fbpx

 CAMM’s current CEO, Mary Jo Timlin-Hoag, recalls her years as a graduate student when one of her professors noted that “… a company’s mission statement is its public-facing language, which tells the world who you are and what you stand for.”

-Fr.
-Michael Carroll, CM, CAMM Spiritual Director since 2018, sums up “what CAMM is” as “promoting the revelations presented to us by Our Lady of the Miraculous Medal and St. Catherine Labouré.”
-He then adds, “CAMM also assists the Vincentian community in telling the Province’s story of who the Vincentians are, what their mission is in the Church, and where and who they serve.”
+Past CAMM Spiritual Director Fr.
+Michael Carroll, CM, once summed up “what CAMM is” as “promoting the revelations presented to us by Our Lady of the Miraculous Medal and St. Catherine Labouré.”
+He added, “CAMM also assists the Vincentian community in telling the Province’s story of who the Vincentians are, what their mission is in the Church, and where and who they serve.”
 (Visit the Eastern Province website.)

 Additionally, CAMM helps support finances for the apostolic works of the Eastern Province in their charity and service for the poor and marginalized in myriad communities, including Panama (click here to read “Recording the Vincentian Panama.”).